wdanilo/haskell-logger/README.md

 #### Monad data providers

 What happens when such data is not provided when constructing the message?
-Like 'Time' data?
-If data is not available at construction time, the logger looks for its 'DataGetter' instance.
-A simple 'Time' data provider could be defined as:
+Like `Time` data?
+If data is not available at construction time, the logger looks for its `DataGetter` instance.
+A simple `Time` data provider could be defined as:

 ```haskell
 import Data.Time.Clock  (getCurrentTime, UTCTime)